Bob Shearman: Essendon Football Club

 Born in Melbourne, Shearman was recruited from the local Aberfeldie club in the Essendon District League after having won the Best and Fairest award in the Essendon District Football League Under 17s in 1955.

 Shearman became one of the youngest players to ever play league football and the then youngest ever Essendon player to debut with Essendon in 1956, at just 16 years of age, showcasing his talent amongst much older players in taking strong marks and executing prodigious drop kicks.

-His impressive debut came in a win against South Melbourne in round 17, 1956 and led to an Essendon official quote that Shearman was "just like Dick Reynolds when he first came to us!"
+His debut came in a win against South Melbourne in round 17, 1956 and led to an Essendon official quote that Shearman was "just like Dick Reynolds when he first came to us!"
 In the following game against Geelong, Shearman was labelled Essendon's find of the season, and received a tremendous ovation upon kicking his first goal for the club.

 Bob Shearman (Essendon) with the ball during the 1959 VFL Grand Final against Melbourne.

 His role as a half-back flanker, highlighted by his aerial prowess and skills at ground level, played a pivotal role in Essendon's progression to the Grand Finals of 1957 and 1959.

 These matches attracted crowds of over 100,000 spectators, with Shearman standing out as the youngest player on the field during the 1957 Grand Final, just one week after turning 18 making him one of the youngest players in history to have played in a VFL/AFL Grand Final.

-Despite Essendon's defeats to Melbourne on both occasions, Shearman's outstanding performances at such a young age established him as a class act and crowd favourite, earning him recognition as one of the best players in each game.
+Despite Essendon's defeats to Melbourne on both occasions, Shearman's performances established him as a crowd favourite, earning him recognition as one of the best players in each game.